-It is the responsibility of both cyclists and drivers of motor vehicles to make sure they do not drive under the influence of drugs or alcohol.
+It is the responsibility of both cyclists and drivers of motor vehicles to make sure they do not operate their machines under the influence of drugs or alcohol.
 Not only do drugs and alcohol impair judgment, but they also slow down reflexes, making it harder to react to changing situations.
-Bicyclists have significantly less protection than a car does, meaning that a DUI accident will typically result in an injury or death.
-35% of bicycle accidents where alcohol or drugs were involved result in fatalities.
+Bicyclists have significantly less protection than those in a car, meaning that a DUI accident will typically result in injury or death for the cyclist.
+Thirty-five bicycle accidents where alcohol or drugs were involved resulted in a fatality.

 8. Reckless Riding

-Bicyclists have just as much responsibility to keep the roadways safe as a car driver does.
+Bicyclists have just as much responsibility to keep the roadways safe as car drivers do.
 This should be accomplished by practicing safe riding techniques, such as keeping oneself visible to other drivers.
-Riding recklessly or failing to follow traffic laws often lead to bicyclist accidents.
-These are the most common reckless riding behaviors that led to accidents in 2016:
+Riding recklessly or failing to follow traffic laws often leads to bicyclist accidents.
+These are the most common reckless riding behaviors that led to accidents in 2019:

 - Sudden movements by the cyclist, such as swerving in front of a car